 If you only have one week to backpack Guatemala I suggest two options.
 One, stay in Antigua and explore the nearby surroundings.

 Or two, go on an adventure through Guatemala’s jungles and ruins.
 Catch a long bus to Lanquín and base yourself here for 3 days exploring the nearby caves and Semuc Champey.
-Next, take an overnight bus to Tikal and explore the ruins for two days before looping back to Guatemala City via an overnight bus, or moving on to backpacking Mexico for more Mayan ruins.
+Next, take a bus to Tikal and explore the ruins for two days before looping back to Guatemala City via an overnight bus, or moving on to backpacking Mexico for more Mayan ruins.

 Now that we’ve covered a few Guatemala itineraries, I’m going to expand on what you should do in the best places to visit in Guatemala, including Antigua, Xela, the Tikal area, and more.